iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 Functions are basically a block of code that takes some input and gives some output.
 The important thing to note here is that ***the output of the function will depend on the parameters passed as input entirely*** i.e.,
 >It returns the same result if given the same arguments

-A Pure function is a function which uses only those parameters which are passed on to it and calculate the result.
+A Pure function is a function which uses only those parameters which are passed on to it and calculates the result.
 If the function is using any other parameter that is outside the function then the function is not pure.

 #### Example of Impure function